keen/pingpong/README.md

 + url: the fully qualified resource to check
 + frequency: how often to sent the request, in seconds

-Additionally, checks have some optional propertyes:
+Additionally, checks have some optional properties:

 + method: GET or POST (defaults to GET)
 + http_username: Username for HTTP authentication